 Autism Spectrum Conditions: Implications of Neurodiversity in Clinical Practice

 Speaker: Laure-Marie Carignan, PhD, RP (CRPO), tcf/rcft and clinical trainer (OTSTCFQ)

 Awareness of autism spectrum conditions, particularly at the high end of the spectrum, has increased significantly in recent years.
 Popularized in the media, yet not always well understood, this most recent frontier of the diversity movement has led to significant advances in our understanding of neurotypical bias and its implications in clinical settings.

 This dynamic and very practical workshop aims to develop clinical competence in present and future psychotherapists who will most certainly encounter neurodiversity in their practice.

-Participants will be equiped to recognize neurodiversity, an invisible diversity of which many clients themselves are unaware, often as a result of misdiagnosis or incomplete diagnosis.
+Participants will be equipped to recognize neurodiversity, an invisible diversity of which many clients themselves are unaware, often as a result of misdiagnosis or incomplete diagnosis.

 Participants will be able to:

 - Recognize neurodiversity in a therapeutic context

 - Understand issues arising from neurodiversity and neurotypical bias in individual, couple, and family therapy